Student Handbook

 Team lanyards and IDs worn around the neck are part of the required daily dress for all Chapel Hill students.

-- Shirts / Tops All shirts or tops must “cover” the underarm, chest, shoulders (no spaghetti straps), stomach, and back.
+- Shirts / Tops: All shirts or tops must “cover” the underarm, chest, shoulders (no spaghetti straps), stomach, and back.
 T-shirts with vulgar or suggestive slogans or advertising that promote alcohol, tobacco, drugs or any illegal products are not permitted.

-- Pants, Skirts, Shorts All articles of clothing on the lower torso must rest naturally at the top of the hip to ensure that undergarments are not visible in the standing or sitting position.
+- Pants, Skirts, Shorts: All articles of clothing on the lower torso must rest naturally at the top of the hip to ensure that undergarments are not visible in the standing or sitting position.
 Shorts and skirts must be mid-thigh/fingertip in length when a student’s arms are comfortably at his/her side.
 Clothing which is primarily constructed of spandex, spandex type, or other excessively tight material is not permitted as an outer garment, unless it is covered by acceptable clothing at the mid-thigh/fingertip length.
 Pajamas are not permitted.
 Any holes in the clothing above fingertip length must be covered with tape or other materials over the hole.

-- Shoes Footwear must be worn in school at all times.
+- Shoes: Footwear must be worn in school at all times.
 House shoes and house slippers are not permitted.
 At the elementary level, shoes should be appropriate for recess and student safety should be a consideration.
 Excessively loose shoes or shoes that pose a tripping hazard should be avoided.

 - Undergarments / See-Through Materials Undergarments are not to be visible at any time.
 Outer garments are to be worn in a manner which will cover up all undergarments.
 See-through materials do not constitute “cover.”